AdobeDocs/dynamic-media-classic.pt-BR/help/uploading-encoding-videos.md

 ## Práticas recomendadas para codificação de vídeo {#best-practices-for-video-encoding}

-A seguir estão dicas de práticas recomendadas para a codificação de arquivos de vídeo de origem no Dynamic Media Classic.
+A seguir estão dicas de práticas recomendadas para a codificação de arquivos de vídeo de origem no Adobe Dynamic Media Classic.

 <!-- THE FOLLOWINGS LINKS APPEAR TO BE DEAD AND THE CONTENT COMPLETELY LOST.
 THE GO URL DOESN'T EVEN WORK ANYMORE.
 For advice about video encoding, see the following: